Marksans Pharma shares jump 6% to trade near 52-week high level

 There were 1,14,126 sell orders on BSE, against buy orders of 89,522 shares.
 On NSE, 45.91 lakh shares traded for a value of Rs 28.44 crore.

 The stock was last seen trading higher than 5-day, 20-, 50-, 100- and 200-day moving averages.
 Marksans Pharma has an average target price of Rs 92, as per data publicly available with Trendlyne, suggesting an upside potential of 48.63 per cent.
-The stock's one-year beta stood at 1.02 per cent, indicating average volatility on the counter.
+The stock's one-year beta stood at 1.02, indicating average volatility on the counter.

 "Marksans Pharma has resistance at Rs 64.45.
 A daily close above this level could lead to higher targets of Rs 67.6-73.5 in the near term," said AR Ramachandran from Tips2trades.
 Strong support would be at Rs 59.25, Ramachandran added.